vincedarley/homebridge-plugin-bwaspa/README.md

 You can control two lights and up to six pumps, a mister, a blower, 2 aux devices and the overall heating state of the spa.
 You can also view the state of the circulation pump.

-The "Thermostat" device type exposes control of the spa's target temperature and high (="Heat" in Home app) vs low (="Cool" in Home app), heating mode.
-The low mode is generally used as a low-energy vacation mode.
+If using HomeKit, the "Thermostat" device type exposes control of the spa's target temperature and high (="Heat" in Home app) vs low (="Cool" in Home app), heating mode.
+The low mode is generally used as a low-energy eco mode.
 The target temperature is separate for the two modes and the valid ranges are also different.
 If the flow sensor indicates water flow has failed, then the thermostat is "off".
 You cannot turn it off yourself because that is not a valid state for the spa itself.

+For Matter controllers, the plugin creates two separate thermostats: "Primary Thermostat" (high range, 26.5-40°C) and "Eco Thermostat" (low range, 10-36°C).
+Only one shows as active at a time.
+Turning one on or off automatically switches the other.
+An "Eco Mode" switch is also provided as a convenient way to toggle between them.
+If the flow sensor indicates water flow has failed, then both thermostats are "off"

 The spa's current temperature is visible both in the Thermostat device and in the read-only Temperature Sensor.
 Up to you whether you want both devices exposed.